A blog of ideas and improvements for Tormach CNC mills.

 Because it runs as a background plugin, you don't need to enter any custom M codes into your NC programs.
 It watches for, and will run, after every program-completed declaration.

 The use case is for a situation I find myself in often: I load a long program not thinking I'm going to walk away from the machine, but then end up needing to go in the house or whatever.
 The NC file itself doesn't have a notification built in and, because it's already running, I can't add retroactively add it.
-So, I'll toggle the plugin on via CTRL+H and I'll get a Cycle Complete email once it's done.
+So, I'll toggle the plugin via CTRL + H and I'll get a Cycle Complete email once it's done.

 To set this up, you'll need a gmail account with an App Password.
 This script uses the same logic and instructions from the M Code email sender.
 Follow those instructions and enter your settings in the included INI file.